Kafka Consumer Error Handling and Retries - Part 1

 Following describes the handling of recoverable errors.

-1. Kafka Consumer message processing failed with a recoverable error (i.e. error that can may be resolved by retrying)
+- Kafka Consumer message processing failed with a recoverable error (i.e. error that can may be resolved by retrying)

-2. Wait for some time before retrying the operation that resulted in failure
+- Wait for some time before retrying the operation that resulted in failure

-3. Keep retrying after a delay, potentially utilizing exponential backoff (keep incrementing delay on subsequent failures)
+- Keep retrying after a delay, potentially utilizing exponential backoff (keep incrementing delay on subsequent failures)

-5. Now what to do with the failed message.
+- Now what to do with the failed message.
 If message failure can be tolerated, you publish a message to a Dead Letter Topic (DLT/DLQ) for further investigation.

-6. If message failure cannot be tolerated, for example when messages are ordered and failure of one message could result in failure of subsequent messages.
+- Stop the consumer process if message failure cannot be tolerated, for example when messages are ordered and failure of one message could result in failure of subsequent messages.

 In some cases determining whether a failure can be tolerated may not always be straightforward and may require implementing a circuit breaker pattern.
 Like if one call to write to DB failed, it may be tolerable but if 10 back-to-back calls failed, it may be a signal that there is a system wide failure of some sort and hence consumption of message should be stopped.

 Having covered the theoretical aspects, we will now delve into practical implementation.
-In the upcoming two parth to this series, we will explore various error handling scenarios with hands-on examples, addressing both recoverable and non-recoverable errors.
+In the upcoming two part to this series, we will explore various error handling scenarios with hands-on examples, addressing both recoverable and non-recoverable errors.